Kyla-Zeit/angular-neon-dodge/README.md

-# Neon Dodge for Angular
+# Neon Dodge

-This kit gives you the drop-in source files for a small arcade game built as a standalone Angular app.
+Neon Dodge is a browser-based arcade survival game built with Angular and TypeScript.
+Avoid falling asteroids, collect energy orbs, and survive as long as possible while chasing a new high score.

 ## What you get